T-Kernel: T-Kernel/OS (operating system)

-This offers the basic functions as real-time Operating System.
+This offers the basic functions as RTOS.
+(Functions corresponding to μITRON's functions are mainly handled by this component.)

 T-Kernel/SM (system manager)

 This offers the functions including system memory management function and address space management function in order to manage middleware such as device drivers and subsystems.
+This component has been extended from μITRON in T-Kernel.

 T-Kernel/DS (debugger support)

 This offers the functions for debuggers to be used in development tools.

+License of T-Kernel

+The source code of T-Kernel was distributed free of charge by TRON Forum under its own license called T-License.
+As of September 2024, software such as T-Kernel and μT-Kernel has been released as open source based on T-License 2.2, and can be used free of charge, including for commercial use.

+With the original T-License, the source code could be freely modified, and it was free for both personal use and commercial use when incorporated into a product.
+However, under the "Single One Source" policy of T-Kernel, it was not possible to freely redistribute the source code under the original T-License.
+T-License 2.0 has been improved to allow the redistribution of original source code and the distribution of modified source code, giving users more freedom in terms of source code distribution.

 Development environment

 eBinder from eSol Corporation is one commonly used integrated development environment (IDE) for software cross-development targeting T-Kernel.

 The current release of T-Kernel 2.0 is distributed with a plug-in for Eclipse IDE.
 Also, a version of T-Kernel that runs on QEMU based emulator, and the QEMU based emulator itself, are available so that testing, training, and development can be done on a PC without a target hardware.
 It is supported by popular SSL/TLS libraries such as wolfSSL.

+Development of additional T-Kernel series

+In line with the diversification of target hardware, T-Kernel with additional features has been developed such as MP T-Kernel, which supports multiprocessors and multicores, and μT-Kernel, which targets small-scale embedded systems, and the specifications and source code for each are also publicly available in BOTH Japanese and English.

+MP T-Kernel

+There are two types of multiprocessors: Asymmetric Multiple Processor (AMP) and Symmetric Multiple Processor (SMP).
+T-Kernel for AMP is called AMP T-Kernel, and T-Kernel for SMP is called SMP T-Kernel.
+Both T-Kernels are collectively called MP T-Kernel.